 Reimbursement Process for Forest Service with Local Fire Departments

-Cooperative Fire Agreements allow for the use of local fire department resources in certain non-suppression activities, i.e. prescribed burning.
+Cooperative Fire Agreements allow for the use of local fire department resources in certain non-suppression activities, i.e. prescribed burning through Supplemental Project Agreements.
 Reimbursement for these activities is different from processes used to reimburse for suppression activities.